 A recent systematic review looking at the effects of smoking weed and erectile dysfunction found that erectile dysfunction is twice as high in cannabis (weed) users compared to those who don't smoke it.
 Out of 3,395 healthy men who smoked weed, 69.1% of them had erectile dysfunction whereas only 34.7% of nonusing men did.

 Whether smoking weed every day is more likely to result in erectile dysfunction needs more investigation.
 The review also states that other factors would also need to be taken into consideration when looking further into the connection between weed and erectile dysfunction, such as the variety and strength of weed used.

 Nonetheless, smoking - regardless of whether it's cigarettes or weed - appears to have a negative impact on erections.
 If you're a smoker and have had issues with erectile dysfunction, it's recommended that you quit smoking.
 Studies have shown that quitting smoking is beneficial for erections, with one study demonstrating that almost 50% of men reported improvements in erectile function 6 months after kicking the habit.

 The bottom line

-Smoking puts a serious dampener on your erections.
+Smoking cigarettes can put a serious dampener on your erections.
 Not only does it restrict blood flow to the penis, but it also prevents key molecules from carrying out their erection-generating duties.

-But let’s end on a positive.
+But enough of the doom and gloom.
+Let’s end on a positive.
 Stopping smoking has been shown to improve erectile function.
 That means the sooner you quit, the sooner you may be able to see an improvement in your erections.